bahrus/be-derived/README.md

 But this could be useful when working with:

-1. Large numbers of products / tables.
+1. Large numbers of products / the unspecified table has lots of rows.
+And/or
 2. If the entire DOM structure shown above is repeated many times, and the hydrating logic which be-derived is part of is not included with each instance, but rather is applied across all such instances.